 What to Ask For

-I'll make some broad recommendations here, but if you want a thorough write up, I recommend getting a clinical evaluation by a Certified Driving Rehab Specialist.
-This will provide you with a clear writeup of driving skills to be worked on and specific therapies to go through.
+We recommend getting a clinical evaluation by a Certified Driving Rehab Specialist as a great way of establishing a baseline of pre-driving skills.
+It can provide you with a clear writeup of driving skills to be worked on and specific therapies to seek out if necessary.

-- Permit Practice Tests and Preparation.
-Ask the IEP team to include Learner's Permit Prep in your plan.
+- Ask the IEP team to include Learner's Permit prep in your plan.
 This will introduce driving topics and help the new driver start to think about driving.

-- Travel Training.
-Sessions in learning about maps, the highway system, road names and directions can go a long way.
+- Establish a goal around learning about maps, and how to read them, the highway system, road names and directionals.

-- Driving Simulators.
-There are some good Apps for iPads specific for people with ASD.
-Or many states have low or no cost simulators as part of their state rehab offerings.
+- There are some good apps for iPads specific for people with ASD, which can simulate driving.
+Many states have low or no cost simulators as part of their state rehab offerings.

 This is a subject matter that we are constantly looking to grow.
 If you've had experience or successes with your IEP team, share them in the comments here.
 We will continue adding to this and creating other blog entries to help make driving skills a new normal in the IEP process.
 Good luck!